1964 Nickel Value Checker: Errors List, “D” & No Mint Mark Worth

 - 1964 SMS Special Strike Nickel

 Business strikes from Philadelphia and Denver were made for circulation, while proof and special strikes were created specifically for collectors with enhanced detail and finish.
-The different varieties can show significant value differences depending on their rarity and condition.
+The value differences between varieties can be dramatic — ranging from face value to over $32,000 — so knowing exactly what you have is critical.

 1964 No Mint Mark Nickel Value